jbutcher21/aiclass/README.md

 This repository contains an AI-ready Senzing Entity Specification and a production-ready system prompt to guide mapping of source schemata to valid Senzing JSON.
 It also includes a JSON linter and identifier crosswalk to standardize mappings.

+## Prerequisites

+This is a hands-on session where you will learn how to map data to Senzing using AI.
+Each participant should come prepared so we can move quickly and focus on solving your real-world mapping challenges.

+What to bring:
+- Laptop: each participant needs their own laptop (Mac/Windows).
+- AI account: a paid ChatGPT account or another paid AI assistant.
+Let us know if you already use another provider and want to use it.
+- AI app/interface: the ChatGPT app or your preferred AI app.
+For technical users, it’s fine if you already have an AI chat integrated with VS Code.
+- Your data file: bring a real dataset you want to map (CSV, JSON, etc.).
+Aim for a representative sample that’s safe to use in class.
+If you can’t share production data, bring a small, sanitized sample.
+- Python 3.7 or later: needed to run the mapping/validation code the AI will generate.
+  - Verify: `python3 --version` (or `python --version` on Windows).
+- Senzing environment (for final validation): we will load your mapped JSON into Senzing.
+  - Recommended: Docker, to use Senzing’s prebuilt containers.
+  - Verify: `docker --version` (if you plan to run locally with containers).
+  - See “Senzing Docker Quickstart” below; instructors can help if needed.

+Notes
+- We want you to solve a real problem.
+Bring a dataset and context so we can map to Senzing in a way that’s meaningful to your use case.
+- Keep sensitive data safe.
+Prefer samples or de-identified subsets when possible.

+## Senzing Docker Quickstart
+- Install Docker Desktop (Mac/Windows) and complete the first-run setup.
+- Verify Docker is running: `docker --version` and `docker run hello-world`.
+- Ensure at least 4 GB RAM is allocated to Docker (Settings → Resources).
+- Create a working folder for workshop files (e.g., `~/senzing-workshop`).
+- We will provide a `docker compose` file in class to start required Senzing services and a simple loader.
+- If you cannot install Docker, let us know in advance; we will provide alternatives during the session.

 ## What’s Inside

 ### Documents folder